ArtifactDB/uzuki2/README.md

 <summary>Changes from previous versions</summary>
 In version 1.0, it was possible to have `type` set to `"date"` or `"date-time"`.
 This is the same as `"type": "string"` with `format` set to `"date"` or `"date-time"`.

+In version 1.0, missing integers could also be represented by the special value -2147483648.
 </details>

 ### Factors